kenzychew/pet-app/README.md

 ## Overview

 A minimalist web application for pet grooming appointment bookings.
-This MVP enables pet owners to schedule grooming appointments and helps groomers manage their schedule and client base.
+This MVP enables pet owners to schedule grooming appointments and helps groomers manage their schedule and client base

+##

+In today's fast-paced world, everyone is busy doing something.
+Caring for a pet means having to send them for regular grooming appointments.
+However, most groomers require you to contact them via WhatsApp in order to book appointments.
+This creates unnecessary friction in what should be a straightforward process.
+Pet owners must interrupt their day to send messages, wait for responses, and negotiate available time slots through back-and-forth conversations.
+This outdated booking method wastes valuable time for both pet owners and groomers alike.
+Wouldn't it be great to be able to simply login and book an available time slot to send your pet for grooming?
+A digital solution that displays real-time availability, eliminating communication lag time and reduce scheduling errors would give owners the convenience of managing their appointments around their own schedule.
+This would also be a benefit to groomers looking to digitize and streamline their daily operations, by providing an overview of their daily, weekly and monthly appointments at a glance.
+Gain valuable business insights by identifying peak hours and available slots, reducing double booking and scheduling errors that lead to unsatisfied customers and lost sales.
+With a digital appointment scheduling system, your resource planning capabilities become more effective: allocate staff better, plan assistant coverage, maximize use of grooming stations, bathing areas and drying equipment.

 ## Features